Characters: Persona 4: The Investigation Team

 - Distaff Counterpart: Golden's extras explain her initial persona is a feminine version of Izanagi.

-- Ditzy Genius: While a straight-A student, she does have a peculiar thought process when it comes to certain topics, like taking strange delight on someone described as "legendary".
+- Ditzy Genius: While a straight-A student (she is a Priestess, after all), she does have a peculiar thought process when it comes to certain topics, like taking strange delight on someone described as "legendary".

 - Drunk on Milk: During the King's Game.